Marjorie Taylor Greene's candidacy challenged at hearing

-ATLANTA (AP) — U.S. Rep. Marjorie Taylor Greene was engaged in “legitimate political speech” when she called for a response to Joe Biden’s presidential victory prior to last year’s insurrection, her lawyer argued Friday during a hearing over her right to run for reelection.
+ATLANTA (AP) — U.S. Rep. Marjorie Taylor Greene was engaged in “legitimate political speech” when she called for a response to Joe Biden’s presidential victory prior to last year’s Capitol attack, her lawyer argued Friday during a hearing over her right to run for reelection.

 Voters in the Georgia congresswoman’s district have said Greene helped facilitate the Jan.
-6, 2021, attack on the Capitol that disrupted certification of Biden’s win, making her ineligible for reelection under the 14th Amendment to the U.S. Constitution, which says members of Congress cannot engage “in insurrection or rebellion.”
+6, 2021, insurrection that disrupted certification of Biden’s win, making her ineligible for reelection under the 14th Amendment to the U.S. Constitution, which says members of Congress cannot engage “in insurrection or rebellion.”

-When Greene entered the hearing room in Atlanta shortly before the proceeding began, dozens of her supporters in the room clapped and cheered loudly until a state trooper told them to be quiet.
+Greene is set to appear on the Republican ballot for Georgia’s May 24 primary and has been endorsed by former President Donald Trump.
+The administrative law judge overseeing Friday's hearing is not the ultimate decider of Greene's fate since he must present his findings to Republican Secretary of State Brad Raffensperger, who then must determine whether Greene is qualified.

-Ron Fein, a lawyer for the voters who filed the challenge, called the hearing “a solemn occasion,” saying Green took an oath and then broke it by engaging in an insurrection.
+Ron Fein, a lawyer for the voters who filed the challenge, said Greene took an oath and then broke it by engaging in an insurrection.

 Unlike past insurrections, like the Civil War, that involved military uniforms and tactics, he said, “The leaders of this insurrection were among us, on Facebook, on Twitter, on corners of social media that would make your stomach hurt.”

-While Greene wasn’t on the steps of the Capitol, she nevertheless played an important role in the attack on Jan.
-6, Fein said.
+While Greene wasn’t on the steps of the Capitol, she nevertheless played an important role in stoking Republican fury ahead of the Jan.
+6 attack, Fein said.
+The day before the insurrection, Greene posted, “It’s our 1776 moment!” on the conservative-friendly social media platform Parler.

+“The most powerful witness against Marjorie Taylor Greene’s candidacy, the most powerful witness in establishing that she crossed the line into engagement in insurrection is Marjorie Taylor Greene herself,” Fein said.

-James Bopp, a lawyer for Greene, said the challengers are making a very serious charge with significant ramifications for Greene and the voters in her district.
+James Bopp, a lawyer for Greene, said the challengers are making a very serious charge with significant ramifications.

 “They want to deny the right to vote to the thousands of people living in the 14th District of Georgia by removing Greene from the ballot,” he said.